-Legion Arena: Cult of Mithras
+Legion Arena: Cult of Mithras full review

 Using a simple point and click interface, the basic game lets you play as a Roman or a Gaul.
 Start with a tiny army and slowly build up your force, earning cash for every battle won, which you invest in new troops and equipment.
 Your soldiers will gain experience, new talents, and better equipment, until you find yourself fielding huge detachments of troops against increasingly tough foes.

 Strategic play is boosted by the impact differing terrain can have on your units: light infantry fight best in forests, while heavy units suffer in the woods; horse are great on open ground, but hampered in bogs; and archers fire at longer distances from hill tops.
 Morale matters too – your forces will flee if they take too much damage too quickly.
 Planning is essential, because as the game progresses you need to put more thought into strategy and tactics.